Mormon colonies in Mexico: End of new plural marriages

 In September 1890, the president of the LDS Church issued the Manifesto which advised ending new plural marriages in the United States, although the practice was permitted to be continued in the colonies of Mexico and Canada.
 In 1904 the church issued the Second Manifesto, after which entering into new plural marriages was prohibited among the church membership worldwide.
 Neither the 1890 Manifesto or 1904 Second Manifesto ended existing plural marriages, and many of these families continued to cohabitate (with the blessing of the church) until their deaths in the 1940s and 1950s.

 Evacuation and return

 The anti-foreign sentiment of the Mexican Revolution in 1910 made life there for the Latter-day Saint colonists difficult, with many threats to their lives and property; the colonists returned to the United States.
-When it was decided it was safe, less than one-quarter of the previous population re-settled to Mexico; most of the refugees returned to their Utah and Arizona colonies of origin.
+With the absence of American LDS leaders, many indigenous Mexicans, who were proselytized during the Revolution, assumed leadership duties until the violence ceased around 1920.
+When it was decided it was safe, less than one-quarter of the previous LDS population re-settled to Mexico; most of the refugees returned to their Utah and Arizona colonies of origin.
+Upon returning to Mexico, the American LDS leaders arrived to find that the church was still intact and operating in Mexico.
 The Mexican Latter-day Saints' colonies did not return to their previous success due to the poor living conditions and farming land.
 Only two colonies remain: Colonia Dublán and Colonia Juárez.